Download MP3 Audio Track

 For a human being, the ideal haven would not be a place of inactivity and indolence.
-And when it comes to relationships, those that provide the most helpful havens for us in troubled times aren't necessarily those where everybody agrees with every word we say, strokes our ego, and tells us to just sit back and relax.
-Even when we're in pain, there are times when we need to be confronted with honest truths that can cause us to grow and make progress.
-A true haven provides safety, yes, but the safety should be used constructively.
+And when it comes to relationships, those that provide the most helpful havens for us in troubled times aren’t necessarily those where everybody agrees with every word we say, strokes our ego, and tells us to just sit back and relax.
+Even when we’re in pain, there are times when we need to be confronted with honest truths that can cause us to grow and make progress.
+Yes, a true haven provides safety, but the safety should be used constructively.
 Repairs need to be made, and then our ship needs to put back out to sea.

-Wherever we are, in whatever "place" we may find ourselves, we need to see our circumstances as some sort of a haven.
+Wherever we are, in whatever “place” we may find ourselves, we need to see our circumstances as some sort of a haven.
 We may think our present situation is undesirable.
 We may worry that it leaves us open to certain dangers.
-But whatever difficulties it may be our lot to experience, it's almost always the case that those difficulties protect us from some other, perhaps more dangerous, difficulties.
+But whatever difficulties it may be our lot to experience, it’s almost always the case that those difficulties protect us from some other, perhaps more dangerous, difficulty.
 In the real world, contentment often comes down to seeing and appreciating the haven-like aspects of our current condition, whatever that may be.

 All places that the eye of heaven visits